 The brewing method is what makes the two drinks so different.
 Some will say that the recipe contributes, but in the end the brewing method dictates the recipe.
 It takes a bit of reading to understand this, but here is how I would say it in a few words.

-In the end the most important factor, that determines everything else, is the pressure.
+In the end the most important factor, that determines everything else, is the pressure. (at the industry-standard 9 bars of pressure)

 Equipment